teijatestaaja/kotlin-self-study/README.md

 - basics of Kotlin in terms of variables, functions, classes, collections and control flow
 - write and refactor Kotlin code
 - convert Java code to Kotlin code
+- code a sipmple todo app in Kotlin

 ## To learn Kotlin I have